 PR ethics is not an oxymoron

 Some people still associate the field of PR with sneaky, underhanded tactics designed to deceive the public.
 To them, PR means lying to position clients in the best light.

 While there are likely some PR firms that practice this way, Axia Public Relations follows strict ethical standards established by the Public Relations Society of America.
 This code of ethics states, “A member shall not guarantee the achievement of specified results that are beyond the member’s direct control.”
 The International Association of Business Communicators has also adopted a comparable code.

 Of course, PR is an important tool in your strategic plan and you need to see results.
 We believe you can achieve this through comprehensive campaigns, creative thinking and proper measurement.

 At Axia, we will help you navigate the often-complex world of media relations to earn positive news stories that serve to boost your visibility and enhance your brand.
-Contact us today or download our free e-book Learn Media Relations from the Media to find out more about how we work to craft your story and position your company for increased media coverage.
+Contact us today or download our e-book Learn Media Relations from the Media to find out more about how we work to craft your story and position your company for increased media coverage.